trinhgiahuy/comp.ce.100-rust-exercise-guide/src/3_exercise-guide/1_register-access.md

 const A_BIT: u8 = 0b00000001;
 ```

 Now's the complicated part.
 Rust doesn't allow direct register access, and the compiler is more aggressive at optimizing.
-That's why we must use a set of method designed for register access, called `core::ptr::read_volatile` and `core::ptr::write_volatile`.
+That's why we must use a set of methods designed for register access, called `core::ptr::read_volatile` and `core::ptr::write_volatile`.

 First, we must retrieve the 32-bit pointer to the 8-bit value into a **mutable binding**: